-Japan is a large market that we are active in due to its current value and future potential.
+Japan is a large market Tourism New Zealand continues to be active in due to its current value and future potential.

 We organise and participate in a number of offshore training and networking events with travel sellers each year which New Zealand regions and operators can take part in.
 Take a look at our event calendar for more information.